 GRADUATE OPPORTUNITIES RESIDENCIES FRANCE: Onslow Storrier Studio at La Cité Internationale des Arts in Paris The Onslow Storrier National Art School Paris Studio is located at the Cité Internationale des Arts in Paris.
 Four residencies of three-month periods are offered each year to NAS alumni and staff.
 ITALY: The British School at Rome The British School at Rome (BSR) is a centre of interdisciplinary research excellence in the Mediterranean supporting the full range of arts, humanities, and social sciences.
 The successful applicant receives studio accommodation for three months and inclusion in the BSR's annual fine art catalogue.
+UNITED KINGDOM: The Prudence MacLeod Prize With support from Prudence MacLeod and the Lansdowne Foundation, NAS is launching a pilot program that supports an emerging Australian artist to undertake a six-month residency at Acme Studios, London.
+This opportunity is designed to support an emerging artist at a vital time in their career, providing a step forward into an expanded, international context.
 SCHOLARSHIPS The Mark Henry Cain Memorial Travel Scholarship The Mark Henry Cain Memorial Scholarship supports a student to travel and study for a period of six to eight weeks in the UK, as well as a scholarship valued at \$10,000.
-It is open to NAS students progressing from the Bachelor of Fine Art program to the Master of Fine Art program.
+It is open to NAS Master of Fine Art students.
 INTERNSHIPS NAS Aboriginal Art Centre Internship Program This internship provides graduating students with an opportunity to acquire practical arts management experience and training in an active Aboriginal community art centre environment.
 Applications are open to all students at the conclusion of their final year of study in the Bachelor of Fine Art and Master of Fine Art program.
 PRIZES NAS provides a multitude of prizes and awards each year to our graduating students, with a total value of \$200,000 per year.